-‘Teem Mom OG’s Catelynn Lowell Definitely Wants More Kids Despite Postpartum Fears
+‘Teem Mom OG’s’ Catelynn Lowell Definitely Wants More Kids Despite Postpartum Fears

 “I’ve definitely been thinking about it and that’s the one thing that’s holding me back, honestly.
 Especially because they say if you’ve had postpartum once, you have a higher chance of getting it with your next.
 With Nova, I thought it was severe because I struggled with anxiety already and panic attacks and depression.
 So that is definitely the thing that scares me the most.
 I want to have a big family and have a lot of kids, but it’s scary.
 It’s definitely scary,” she said.

-She went on to explain that her panic attacks were not run-of-the-mill and that she often suffered from “hate” from viewers because they judged her for spending so much time in bed.
-However, Catelynn Lowell describes her episodes as paralytic.
+She went on to explain that her panic attacks were not run-of-the-mill, and she often suffered from “hate” from viewers because they judged her for spending so much time in bed.
+However, Catelynn Lowell describes her episodes as “paralytic.”

 “People used to dog on me bad, but I don’t think people understood the fact that my panic attacks are paralytic panic attacks, which is where I can not think, I can not function or move or hear any noises.
 I just sit in a ball and cry.
 It’s weird, but I cannot function,” she said.

-Although Catelynn Lowell has said several times throughout Teen Mom OG that her mother, April, wasn’t the best role model for her nor was the best mother, the pair seem to have mended their relationship.
+Although Catelynn Lowell has said several times throughout Teen Mom OG that her mother, April, wasn’t the best role model for her or the best mother, the pair seem to have mended their relationship.
 She now trusts April to babysit Nova and would also call her mom to come over and help during really bad depressive episodes.

 Catelynn Lowell says she is working on putting a plan in place in case postpartum depression strikes again.